spragaa/silence/README.md

     SELECT * FROM MESSAGES;

 ## what to do:
-1. go through commit 8da7e24935c59c4887ac9254a91b7d2e13235537
-2. fix all small inaccuracies
+1. finish CRUD for user_metadata db
-3. finish CRUD for user and message
+2. finish CRUD for message_metadata db
-4. rename what needs to be renamed

 ## next steps:
 1. implement request structure
 ~~2. add password and authorization~~